DanArthur99/Milestone-Project-2.Crazy-Eights-Game/README.md

 in which case the player can reverse the direction again and accumulate the number of cards the next player must pick up to 12, etc.
 * Laying a 2 means the the next player must lay a 2 down, or draw 2 cards from the pile.
 If they were to lay another 2, this accumulates the number of cards the next player music draw to 4, etc.
 * Laying a Jack skips the next player's turn.
-* An 8 may be layed at any time (unless the previous player has layed down a 2 or the Ace of Spades).
-Once layed, the player must choose the suit that the next player must lay.
+* An 8 may be played at any time (unless the previous player has played a 2 or the Ace of Spades).
+Once played, the player must choose the suit that the next player must lay.
 This can be overridden if the next player has an 8 themselves.

 It is this history and common knowledge of the game that I have which made it one of the main reasons why I decided to create an online version of this game.
 While some variations of the game exist online, I have yet to come across one that implements all the extra rules that we used to play (namely "Pick up 2", "Ace reverse", and the "Jack skip a go" functionalities (while the more common version of this rule is the "Queen skip" (skip card is a Queen rather than a Jack), the "Jack skip" is the version of the rule that my family and I grew up playing)).
 Therefore, I felt it would be a good idea to create a version of the game that implements all of these extra rules.